 Toni Ahnert is a Principal Researcher in the Financial Stability Department at the Bank of Canada.
-He is a financial economist with interests in banking, economic theory, and international finance.
+He is a financial economist with interests in financial intermediation theory and global games.
 He received his Ph.D. in Economics from the London School of Economics and Political Science and is a member of the Finance Theory Group.